 All tests come with instructions, and it is important that you follow these instructions to get an accurate reading.

-When can I take a urine test?
+How soon can I take a urine test?

 Most doctors recommend that you wait until the first day of your missed period before taking a urine pregnancy test.
 This is usually about two weeks after conception.
 However, some tests are more sensitive than others and can be taken earlier.